Isn't Anything: Music

-Isn't Anything is a shoegaze, avant-rock, dream pop, noise pop, experimental pop, noise rock, and lo-fialbum; Qs Stuart Maconie wrote that the album "was the first full-length expression of this remarkable new sound: gossamer vocals and insinuating melodies glimpsed through sheets of blurred, opaque noise."
+Isn't Anything is a shoegaze, avant-rock, dream pop, noise pop, experimental pop, and noise rock, album; Qs Stuart Maconie wrote that the album "was the first full-length expression of this remarkable new sound: gossamer vocals and insinuating melodies glimpsed through sheets of blurred, opaque noise."
+Jorge Martins of Ultimate Guitar said the album's sound "sat at the border between pop and lo-fi experimentation, with its evocative melodies subdued by walls of distorted guitars."
 Melody Maker described its sound as "swoon-songs, oblivious, languorous vocals and out-of-focus guitars which are like being taken to the brink of consciousness and held there."

 Taylor Parkes of The Quietus described the album as "livid, lurid and lucid," and called it "the shattering racket of the moment, an audio snapshot of the overwhelmed senses, a noise like nothing you've ever heard, but everything you've ever felt."
 In his book Alternative Rock, Dave Thompson described the album's sound as "dry ice-piercingly intense guitar drones and hefty nods to miasmic hardcore soup, oozing a contrary trance-spun drone.
 Noise becomes beauty as feedback is layered over vocals over feedback ad infinitum."
 Anthony Carew of About.com described its style as "atonal, desconstructed, free-noise guitar playing" and noted that it had an "ethereal, spectral quality that radically reconfigured the predominant paradigms of rock'n'roll."

 "Several Girls Galore" has been described as "a cubist take on the Jesus and Mary Chain."